ni/nimi-python/docs/nidmm/functions.rst

-    .. note:: This function calls :py:meth:`nidmm.Session.reset`, and any configurations previous to the call will be lost.
-All attributes will be set to their default values after the call returns.
+    .. note:: This method calls :py:meth:`nidmm.Session.reset`, and any configurations previous to the call will be lost.
+All properties will be set to their default values after the call returns.